go-openapi/spec3/README.md

 [![license](http://img.shields.io/badge/license-Apache%20v2-orange.svg)](https://raw.githubusercontent.com/go-openapi/spec3/master/LICENSE) [![GoDoc](https://godoc.org/github.com/go-openapi/spec3?status.svg)](http://godoc.org/github.com/go-openapi/spec3)

-The object model for OpenAPI specification v3 documents
+The object model for OpenAPI specification v3 documents.

+It aims to fix some mistakes that were made in the spec for v2.
+Top-level maps are now sorted by default so you can rely on their ordering.